 Without power – If electricity is no longer available, you will have to look at the old ways of building things and you need some sturdy, manual tools.
 The list here can be long and it all depends on what you need and what skills you have.
 Don’t invest your hard-earned money in tools, unless you know how to use them.

 Without power – Rechargeable or disposable batteries are the first choice for many families when it comes to having a backup solution for an extended blackout.
-However, there is more to batteries than it looks and capacity, shelf life and charging options are details that one should consider when stockpiling these items.
+However, there is more to batteries than it looks.
+Capacity, shelf life and charging options are details that one should consider when stockpiling these items.
 Learning how to recondition batteries is vital for long-term survival and it can also be used as a bartering skill; people will give you their dead batteries and you will provide them with fresh “new” ones.
 Propane and kerosene lanterns are also good suggestions for short blackouts, but you will need some LED solar lighting if you want to stay on the safe side.

 Recommended reading: Grid-down event planning – Disposable vs rechargeable batteries